qookei/image_create/README.md

   -e                       makes the image EFI bootable -g                       use libguestfs instead of native mkfs and mount (allows for rootless image creation)
-                           note: only limine is supported with this option -c path                  copy files from the specified directory into the root of the image -h                       shows this help message
+                           note: only limine is supported with this option -h                       shows this help message

 When using GPT, you can specify the GUID of the root partition by setting the GPT_TYPE environment variable.